viniciusaro/SwiftResolver/README.md

 ## Multiple Configurations

 You can register multiple implementations of the same object with different configurations.
-Later, when resolving, an identifier of the implementation can be passed as parameter to obtain the correct implementation type.
+Later, when resolving, an identifier of the implementation can be passed as parameter to obtain the instance with the correct configuration.

 ```swift
 enum MyServices: String {